owulveryck/owulveryck.github.io/content/post/knative-part1.md

 ## Coupling inside the code

-In the book [Reliable software through composite design](https://archive.org/details/reliablesoftware00myer) from 1957, Glenford Myers exposes why designing a system to master coupling is essential.
+In the book [Reliable software through composite design](https://archive.org/details/reliablesoftware00myer) (written in 1957!), Glenford Myers exposes why designing a system to master coupling is essential.
 A strongly coupled system induces complexity and a high cost of maintenance.
 It makes the software "fragile" (as seen in the previous paragraph).

 To bring an intuition of the problem, let's consider this illustration (compiled from Myers's book and [Notes on the Synthesis of form](https://en.wikipedia.org/wiki/Notes_on_the_Synthesis_of_Form) from Christopher Alexander).